CafeVariomeUoL/cv3-docs/Writerside/topics/cafe-variome-v3.md

 ## What is Cafe Variome

 Cafe Variome is a flexible, web-based data discovery tool designed for biomedical data owners.
-It enables the discovery of the existence of data without revealing its substance.
+It enables discovery of the existence of data without revealing its substance.
 Supporting various data formats (such as Phenopackets, XLSX, CSV, etc.), Cafe Variome allows users to query patient records in a unified way.

 ## Why Cafe Variome